Greiye/Artheria/AI Prompt Help for DM.md

 | Allies            | [Races or groups they are allied with]           |
 | Enemies           | [Races or groups they are in conflict with]      |

+Worldbuilding Tips
+- **Ignoring Diversity**: Incorporate various cultures, languages, and architectural styles to enrich your world.

+- **Ignoring Environmental Impacts**: Consider how events like deforestation or dark entities affect ecosystems and surrounding areas.

+- **Oversimplifying Conflict**: Avoid black-and-white conflict.
+Develop complex motivations for heroes and villains.

+- **Neglecting Everyday Life**: Include mundane activities and daily life to make your world feel lived-in and realistic.

+- **Glossing Over History**: Provide a detailed history with significant events and figures that shape the present world.

+- **Underdeveloped Geography**: Create diverse and believable landscapes.
+Consider how geography impacts culture and trade.

+- **Stereotyping Races and Species**: Avoid typical fantasy stereotypes.
+Innovate or add unique traits to races and species.

+- **Ignoring Consequences of History**: Show how historical events continue to influence current societies and conflicts.

+- **Ignoring Impacts of Magic**: Explore how magic affects society, government, and daily life, considering power imbalances and changes.

+- **Not Exploring Cultural Interactions**: Develop interactions between different cultures to create rich exchanges or tensions.

+- **Thinking Too Much About History**: Don’t get bogged down by excessive historical details irrelevant to the current campaign.
+Focus on what's relevant to your story and players.